Sustainable Student Living: An Earth Day Guide

 Energy and Water Conservation in Shared Spaces

-Living in green student housing means being a good neighbor to the planet.
-Even if you aren't the one paying the electric bill, the environmental cost of wasted energy is huge.
-Ever heard of "vampire" electronics?
-These are the chargers and appliances that suck power even when they're turned off.
-Unplug them when they aren't in use—it’s a five-second habit that makes a real difference.
+Living in green student housing reduces your environmental impact.
+Even if you do not pay the electric bill, the cost of wasted energy is significant.
+"Vampire" electronics are chargers and appliances that draw power even when turned off.
+Unplugging them when not in use is a simple habit that saves energy.

 Statistics showing the impact of student energy conservation.